A Summer's Tale: Themes

-Considered one of the more conventional films by Rohmer (due to its autobiographical nature) with minimal metaphors.
-The film's youthful characters obsess about their self-image and the overarching theme is how romantic relationships define self-image and projection of self worth.
+A Summer's Tale is considered one of Rohmer's more conventional films due to its autobiographical nature.
+Rohmer's use of a male protagonist is somewhat of a departure from his earlier films, and is evidence for the idea that he put many of his own ideas into the mouth of Gaspard during his long discussions with Margot.
+The film's youthful characters obsess over their self-image and group dynamics and the overarching theme is how romantic relationships define self-image and projection of self worth.
 Gaspard sees Léna, regardless of her behavior, as a better business decision.
-Solène is trying to redefine her "townie" image with an upgrade to a moody, mysterious artist, Léna is profoundly dissatisfied with Gaspard being her best option in life.
+Solène is trying to redefine her "townie" image with an upgrade to a moody, mysterious artist, and Léna is profoundly dissatisfied with Gaspard being her best option in life.
 The most confident of the four characters, Margot, seems to be patiently waiting for Gaspard to find himself and discover her love.